-As discussed earlier, during the first half of 2022, we experienced mark downs in our Agency, Residential Credit and securitized debt portfolios as a result of the increase in headline inflation, an inversion of yield curve, an increase in expected Fed Funds Rate and widening of credit spreads.
-There is still uncertainty and risks related to the COVID-19 pandemic and potentially new, more infectious variants.
+As discussed earlier, during the nine months ended September 30, 2022, we experienced mark downs in our Agency, Residential Credit and securitized debt portfolios as a result of the increase in headline inflation, an inversion of yield curve, an increase in the expected Federal Funds Rate and widening of credit spreads.
 If these conditions become more pronounced, we may experience an adverse impact on our liquidity.
 We have sought and expect to continue to seek longer-term, more durable financing to reduce our risk to margin calls related to shorter-term repurchase financing.